Neurodiversity Hub

 Blogs

-• Neurodiversity is a superpower – Whether you are someone with a neurodiverse condition, an advocate or an ally, Neurodiversity Celebration Week really is time to celebrate.
+• Neurodiversity is a superpower – Whether you are someone with a form of neurodiversity, an advocate, or an ally, Neurodiversity Celebration Week really is time to celebrate.
 Our CEO Sandi Wassmer explains why.

 • What Does It Take to be a Neurodiverse Leader? – In honour of Neurodiversity Celebration Week, our CEO Sandi Wassmer shares her experiences of being a leader with ADHD.